 - A combined marine science and public policy program is available in which students may obtain both a Masters of Science (M.S.) degree in Marine Science and Public Policy (MPP) in three years, instead of the four years that would be required if each degree were pursued separately.
-Candidates interested in this concurrent degree program must apply to and gain acceptance by both the School of Marine Science and The Thomas Jefferson Program in Public Policy at the main campus. - SMS offers a joint program in Marine and Environmental Policy with the Thomas Jefferson Program in Public Policy (TJPPP) at the main campus.
-Currently, a series of three courses are recommended for SMS/VIMS students and two courses for TJPPP students.
-Students in any of the Marine Science sub-disciplines are welcomed into this program.
-Courses currently available include: Introduction to Public Policy Analysis (PUBP 600), which will serve as a prerequisite to entering the joint program; Climate Change: Science, Policy, and Law (MSCI 688) and Environmental Policy (MSCI 687).
-Pending approval by the Academic Council, students exercising this option will receive a notation on their transcript indicating additional coursework in policy in addition to the degree in Marine Science. - Within the SMS, students can access a wide range of cross-departmental policy and resource management-oriented courses that are designed to provide a more complete understanding of marine and environmental policy and its application to marine problems.
-In addition, courses related to environmental law are available through the Marshall-Wythe School of Law at the main campus.
+Candidates interested in this concurrent degree program must apply to and gain acceptance by both the School of Marine Science and The Thomas Jefferson Program in Public Policy at the main campus. - A joint program between the SMS and the Thomas Jefferson Program in Public Policy (TJPPP) at the main campus enables students to complete additional course work for a sub-concentration in marine policy.
+Students exercising this option will receive a notation of "Sub-concentration in Marine Policy" on their transcript.
+In addition to the course work required for the M.S. or Ph.D. degrees in Marine Science, the following criteria must be met by students pursuing the marine policy track: